eikeconsulting/Sockethead/README.md

 * `StripAccentsFromUnicodeCharacters` - Removes accents from Unicode characters in a given string.
 * `ToEnum` - Converts the string representation to specified Enum.
 Returns defaultValue if value was not converted successfully.

+#### Random Extensions
+* `NextForTimes` - Returns an IEnumerable of random integers up to a maximum value, with the number of integers determined by a specified count.
+* `UniqueNextForTimes` - Returns an IEnumerable of unique random integers up to a maximum value, with the number of integers determined by a specified count.

 ### Utilities

 #### Date Utils